Seasoned Guidance For Individuals Facing First-Time DWI Charges

 A first-time charge for driving while intoxicated (DWI) is no light matter.
 Convictions for these crimes are far from a slap on the wrist.
 If you face such charges, know that fighting them on your own may not be in your best interests.
 A DWI lawyer with decades of experience can do wonders for your case.

 From my office in Clayton, I provide Missouri and Illinois communities with seasoned DWI defense representation.
-For over 27 years, my office has been a hub for those looking to minimize the impact of their DWI charges.
+For more than a quarter century, my office has been a hub for those looking to minimize the impact of their DWI charges.
 I will work with you personally and seek to protect your rights at every step.

 In the state of Missouri, a first-time DWI conviction results in a Class B misdemeanor.
 You will automatically lose your license for 90 days and, depending on your blood alcohol concentration (BAC), you may spend a few days in jail.
 But note that the maximum jail sentence for these crimes is six months with fines reaching $500.